dpflr0714/Etch-A-Sketch/README.md

 [Live Page](https://dpflr0714.dpflr0714.github.io/Etch-A-Sketch/)

+### Functionality
+- Dragging the slider will either decrease or increase the number of grids being created
+- User will have a choice of color they can sketch with or randomly generated number

+## Problems I faced during the project:
+- Not knowing the difference between constructor functions and regular functions and proper usage of "this" syntax.
+Had to figure out that "this" is not a variable.
+- Syntax errors that took way longer than it should have to solve.

 ## What I learned:
 - DOM manipulation
   -Using DOM manipulation to append and delete new div to in order to make new grids for sketching